 FND 203 | Constructing a Powerful Case for Support

-Be guided through the detailed process of drafting your organization's all-important “case statement,” the argument that forms the foundation for all of your donor communications and asks.
+A detailed guide to the process of drafting your organization's all-important “case statement,” the argument that forms the foundation for all of your donor communications and asks.

 ACCT 220 | Program Based Budgeting

-Learn how to create a budget that is detailed and realistic and clearly provides a foundation on which you can successfully operate your program(s).
+How to create a budget that is detailed, realistic, and provides a clear explanation of the financial foundation for your program(s).

 Thanks to The Wells Fargo Foundation, limited scholarships are available for eligible nonprofits enrolling in our introductory and intermediate course offerings.